SEO for Cannabis Businesses: Dispensaries, CBD Brands, and Cannabis Service Providers

 - Boilerplate strain pages copied from POS data.
 If every strain page is the same template with the strain name swapped, none rank.

 - Medical claims that trip YMYL filters.
 “CBD cures anxiety” is both non-compliant and a ranking liability.
-Hedged language, citations, and conservative framing perform better.
+Hedged language, citations, and conservative framing perform better, and the difficulty numbers on condition terms show why credibility is the deciding factor.

 - Ignoring Weedmaps and Leafly.
-These are not optional channels.
+With hundreds of thousands of monthly searches between them, these are not optional channels.
 Operators who treat them as afterthoughts lose to operators who treat them as primary surfaces.

 - Slow sites loaded with high-resolution product imagery.
 Core Web Vitals are a ranking factor.
 Compress, lazy-load, and serve responsive image sizes.